yuhui/is-it-a-sausage/README.md

 - valid Azure Cognitive Services endpoint
 - valid Azure Cognitive Services ComputerVision keys

-1. Clone this repository to your computer.
+1. Clone this repository to a folder in your computer.
 2. Setup the requirements.
     ```bash
     virtualenv env